DePaul University College of Law, J.D., 2001

 It is not every day a judge apologizes to defense counsel in a written opinion, but in a motion Christine argued to reconsider an adverse ruling, that’s exactly what happened.
 Christine’s enthusiastic and dedicated advocacy on behalf of her clients allows her to achieve success in and out of the court room every day.

 Christine looks at the big picture when providing counsel to her clients.
 She is dedicated to giving practical and economical advice.
-She practices in the firm’s Insurance Services and Commercial Transportation Practice Groups, concentrating on personal, commercial and professional lines of insurance, as well as extra-contractual/bad faith claims.
+As chair of the firm’s Insurance Services Practice Group and a member of the firm's Commercial Transportation Practice Group, she concentrates on personal, commercial and professional lines of insurance, as well as extra-contractual/bad faith claims.
 She provides coverage opinions, negotiates coverage disputes and handles all aspects of litigation actions on behalf of insurance companies.
 She represents the interests of insurance companies, their employees and independent insurance agents.

 In the transportation industry Christine counsels trucking companies and their insurers in negotiating coverage issues and litigating declaratory judgment actions.
 She also provides counsel to clients with respect to contractual indemnification issues and represents the interests of parties in both seeking and contesting indemnification from others.
 Her vast experience includes matters in the areas of automobile liability, uninsured and underinsured motorists, homeowners, professional liability, medical malpractice, construction, environmental and toxic tort.